 Project Sponsors for HOPWA projects are selected in the same manner as the other CPD grants.
 Competitive applications are given an administrative score and scored by a resident advisory board.
 The board makes funding recommendations that are sent to the mayor, and then the Council, who finalize the award decisions.
 During this process there are two public hearings that are conducted, one in the fall and another in the spring at a public City Council meeting.
 Additional public feedback is also gathered throughout the year through surveys and at public events.
-This process is outlined in further detail in Appendix C Citizen Participation Plan in the City's 2020-2024 Consolidated Plan and AP-12 Participation of this Action Plan.
+This process is outlined in further detail in Appendix C Citizen Participation Plan in the City's 2025-2029 Consolidated Plan and AP-12 Participation of this Action Plan.

-Our one-year goals are outlined in AP-20 and AP-35 and include providing supportive services to 195 households, STRMU and PHP to 101 households, and TBRA services to 64 households.
-These services will help to support our Consolidated Plan goals for Housing and Behavioral Health services.
+Our one-year goals are outlined in AP-20 and AP-35 and include providing supportive services to TBRA services to 85 households.
+These services will help to support our Consolidated Plan goals for Housing